Judy James

 Assistant Guitar Instructor

-Over the years I have gotten the privilege to learn from and talk to many people who have become mentors of mine.
+Over the years I have had the privilege to learn from and talk to many people who have become mentors of mine.
 Without those mentors including Bobby Flores, Judy James, Jean Prescott, and many others, I would not have the knowledge that I have today which I now get to also share with these amazing campers.
-I am proud to say that I was once in the shoes of the campers who are going to be attending this camp and without this wonderful camp I would not have learned what I know or met the people I have gotten to meet throughout the years.
-I love getting to help out at the Y Bar J Youth Western Music and Poetry Camp and I can’t wait to see each one of the campers new and old that will be joining us for camp.
+I am proud to say that I was once in the shoes of the campers who are going to be attending this camp and without this wonderful camp, I would not have learned what I know or met the people I have gotten to meet throughout the years.
+I love getting to help out at the Y Bar J Youth Western Music and Poetry Camp and I can’t wait to see returning campers and meet the new campers who will be joining us for camp.

 Music is the voice of the soul